 For birds marked in 2016, I determined date of permanent departure from the state (emigration) for each bird based on its location data.
 I used proportional hazards regression (Allison 1995) to examine variation in emigration rates due to the effects of the bird's age and sex or its location of marking.
-I present product-limit emigration estimates (Kaplan and Meier 1958) for the marked sample.
-Further, I present a plot latitude of location data over time and a plot of the array of movement direction upon emigration from Minnesota.
+I estimate product-limit emigration rate (Kaplan and Meier 1958) for the marked sample and examine directionality of emigration trajectories.